kshedden/workshops/ds-academy/foundations.md

     the score function.

-- Combining the results above we can conclude that the MLE is (under certain conditions) asymptotically normal, asymptoptically unbiased, and has sampling covariance matrix equal to the inverse of the Fisher information matrix.
+- Combining the results above we can conclude that the MLE is (under certain conditions) asymptotically normal, asymptotically unbiased, and has sampling covariance matrix equal to the inverse of the Fisher information matrix.
   Furthermore, this implies that the MLE achieves the Cramer-Rao lower bound and hence is efficient.